bsx-exchange/bsx-sdk-py/docs/source/getting-started.rst

     Remember to always keep your signer's private key securely stored and never expose it to the public.

-Create the BSXInstance providing BSX Exchange domain, account and signer:
+Create the BSXInstance using main wallet's private key:

 .. code-block:: python